XRPLF/XRPL-Standards/CONTRIBUTING.md

 When a discussion has produced a well-refined standard, authors should post a comment to the discussion noting that the discussion will be closed in a few days.
 This allows time (for those engaged with the discussion) to submit final commentary.

-Once this waiting period has elapsed, the standard's author may close the discussion from further comment, and then move the discussion to a SPECIFICATION PULL REQUEST to add the standard into the repository as a markdown file (see below for specification formats).
+Once this waiting period has elapsed, the standard's author may close the discussion from further comment, and then move the discussion to a [**specification pull request**](#3.-specification-pull-requests) to add the standard into the repository as a markdown file (see below for specification formats).

 Next, the discussion author should edit the discussion to include a link to the PR.
 The last comment on the discussion should also be a link to the PR.